 founder, facilitator, podcaster, big picture planner

 Kaylan Buteyn is an artist, curator, founder of the Artist/Mother Podcast and founder of Stay Home Gallery & Residency.
-Her practice primarily focuses on female empowerment, the maternal experience, and community engagement.
-Her paintings are rooted in abstraction, often referencing the maternal form.
+Her practice primarily focuses on female empowerment and community engagement.
+She makes paintings and textile works that respond to her maternal legacy and experience.
 She has exhibited in galleries and community spaces internationally.
 In 2019, as a social extension of her art practice, Kaylan started the Artist/Mother Podcast, sharing interviews of working artists who are mothers.
 The podcast has grown to a large network of women artists and offers support and encouragement for them through exhibitions, publications, retreats, a crit group program and more.
 In 2020 as a response to the global covid-19 pandemic, Kaylan co-founded Stay Home Gallery with Pam Taylor and the two took their virtual gallery physical when Kaylan offered her home and artist studio in rural Tennessee as a brick and mortar gallery and artist residency space.
 Kaylan holds an MFA from the New Hampshire Institute of Art.
 She now lives with her partner and their 3 children in Fort Wayne, IN.